-RICS has divided its global membership into five world regions which each have a World Regional Board reporting to the Member Services Committee.
-Each Board is responsible for developing a strategy and business plan for their region.
+RICS has divided its global membership into five regions, each with a World Regional Board reporting to the Member Services Committee.
+Each Board is responsible for developing a strategy and business plan for its region.

 UK and Ireland World Regional Board